Most interesting landmarks of Florida

 - Wakulla – Leon Sinks cave system – Leon County.
 The longest mapped underwater cave system in United States, where one entrance is at Wakulla Springs.
 Total length of explored passages – 51,483 m.

 - Alapaha Rise – Hamilton County.
-Largest single spring in the United States, with a discharge of 22,700 l/s.
+The largest single spring in the United States, with a discharge of 22,700 l/s.
 This is a rise of submerged river.

 - Crescent Beach Submarine Spring – St. Johns County.
 Unique submarine spring with exceptionally high discharge.
-Spring is located 4 km from the coast, at 18 m depth but on a clear day the bulge of this powerful spring is seen on the surface of the sea.
+Spring is some 4 km from the coast, at 18 m depth but on a clear day the bulge of this powerful spring is seen on the surface of the sea.

 - De Leon Springs – Volusia County.
 Large sulfur spring, discharging 880 l/s of water.
 Surroundings inhabited since 8000 BC.

 - Little Salt Spring – Sarasota County.
 Water filled, 61 m deep sinkhole.
 At the depth of 3 m, the water becomes anoxic.
-Thanks to this in the sinkhole – spring have been preserved numerous examples of prehistoric fauna and remnants of Palaeo-Indians: hundreds of burials from 4,800 – 3,200 BC.
+Thanks to this in the spring have been preserved numerous examples of prehistoric fauna and remnants of Palaeo-Indians: hundreds of burials from 4,800 – 3,200 BC.

 - Silver Springs – Marion County.
 A picturesque, very powerful spring, with a 91 x 59 meters large pool with a depth up to 10.1 meters.
 Its maximum discharge has reached 36,000 liters per second.

 - Wakulla Spring – Wakulla County.
 One of the most impressive cold water springs in the world, the diameter of this spring pool is 96 meters, its depth is 56.4 meters.
 One of the most powerful springs in the world, its discharge has reached up to 54,226 liters per second.

 - Warm Mineral Springs – Sarasota County.
 Enormous spring of warm mineral water with healing properties.
 This is one of the candidates for the legendary "Fountain of Youth" in Florida.
 The diameter of this spring is approximately 75 m, depth – 70 m.
 Discharging 390 l/s and considered to be the largest warm mineral spring in the whole world.
 In the spring have been found well preserved skeletal remains of humans, mastodon, sabertooth tiger.